GandhiCloudLab/watson-ai-ops-320-guide-ilender/62-training-similar-incidents/readme.md

 # Training - Similar Incidents

-This article explains about how to do Training of Similar Incidents in Watson AIOps.
+This article explains about how to do Similar Incidents training in Watson AIOps.

 The article is based on the the following